utrad-ical/circus-docs/docs/dev/api-examples/mylists.md

 :::info

-This API cannot obtain the ID of items in mylists.

-Use `Get /api/mylists/:myListId`
+The list of the resource IDs in each mylist can be learge, and thus is not included in the response.
+Use `Get /api/mylists/:myListId` instead.

 :::